KDE/digikam-doc/image_editor/colors_tools.rst

 The target photo preview has a red marker available.
 If you place this marker somewhere in the image, a corresponding vertical bar will be drawn in the histogram indicating the color level value in the current channel selected.

 Now the controls are to the lower right: **Red**, **Green** and **Blue** slider controls enable you to mix the channels.
 If you check **Preserve Luminosity** the image will retain its overall luminosity despite you changing its color components.
 This feature is particularly useful when you also ticked the **Monochrome** box.
-Because the channel mixer is the tool to make great Black and wWite conversions of your photographs.
+Because the channel mixer is the tool to make great Black and White conversions of your photographs.
 Try to reduce the green channel for Black and White portraits.

 .. note::